PuzzleBot/Tetris-Remake/README.md

 ## Running the program
 The game is still being worked on, using the Unity engine.

-One way to run the program is to double-click "Tetris_Remake_Prototype1.app".
+One way to run the program is to double-click "Tetris_Remake_Prototype.app".
 This may not always be up-to-date, though.

 Another way to compile and run the game is to open this